stelzinga/MF/MGT_80.Tools.md

 Facts can be *time bound* as well as *instance bound*.
 Time bound data is a natural consequence of measuring facts over time.
 An instance is a general term for a scope or a combination of scopes e.g. geography, temperature zone, department within an organisation, departments within geographies, etc.

 Variable
-A fact is most often a Data Variable or *variable* i.e., its value changes over time and/or across one or more instances.
+A fact is often a Data Variable or *variable* i.e., its value changes over time and/or across one or more instances.
 In other words, *change* is embedded in Data.
 If a fact does not change by *design* it is deemed a *constant*.
-Constants are regrouped into a Data Set called *Static Data* an example of which is the income tax rate per country.
+Constants are regrouped into a Data Set called *Static Data* an example of which is the income tax rate per country (which indeed can change over time).

 Data Representation
 Facts can be represented in different manners: